About the Program

 What benefits do WIC participants receive?

-WIC participants receive nutrition education and counseling as well as monthly checks for healthy foods to supplement their diets.
+WIC participants receive nutrition education and counseling as well as monthly benefits for healthy foods to supplement their diets.
 WIC foods are typically high in one or more of the following nutrients: protein, calcium, iron, and vitamins A and C and individual food packages can be provided for specialized client needs.
 In addition to nutrition education and supplemental foods, staff will also provide referrals to other health, welfare and social services when appropriate.

 What are medical or nutritional risks?